chandragie/bca-advisory-program-2022/README.md

 # BCA Advisory Program 2022 - Web

-## Hi and welcome to the program! ��
+## Hi and welcome to the program! 👋

 I am Chandra, your mentor and nice to meet you.
 Our curricullum consists of 4 days activities of web development.

-What we are gonna do is building a simple to-do list web app with NextJS, Tailwind CSS for the frontend and Java Spring Boot for the backend.
+What we are gonna do is building a simple to-do list web app with Angular, Tailwind CSS for the frontend and Java Spring Boot + Postgres for the backend.

-**Since everyone is here, let's start!**
+**Since everyone is here, let's start! 🐱‍👤**

 ---